codershubinc/vs-music/README.md

 | `music.maxTitleLength`    | number  | `30`      | Maximum length of song title in status bar     |
 | `music.showProgressBar`   | boolean | `false`   | Show progress bar in music panel               |

+### Windows Issues

+#### ❌ Extension doesn't detect music

+- **Check**: Ensure your music player is running and playing audio.
+- **Verify**: Some players need to be playing for a few seconds before they appear in the System Media Transport Controls.
+- **Browser**: If using a browser, ensure "Hardware Media Key Handling" is enabled (usually on by default).

-### Advanced Configuration
+### Linux Issues

+> **💡 Quick Fix**: 90% of issues are solved by installing `playerctl` and restarting VS Code!
-The artwork caching system has built-in limits that work for most users:
+> The artwork caching system has built-in limits that work for most users:

 - **Cache Size**: 100MB maximum (prevents disk bloat)
 - **Cache Entries**: 200 images maximum (LRU eviction)